 \subsubsection{Strong dependence on the configuration of the random connectivity}

-Next, we examine the three qualitatively different solutions for larger values of $g_0$ in further detail.
+Next, we examine in further detail the three qualitatively different solutions for larger values of $g_0$.
 Here, we emphasize that the type of the observed dynamics depends on the configuration of the random connectivity but not on the initial condition of the simulations.
 Fig.\ref{figure_symmetry_breaking} plots the activity patterns of three networks with the same parameter values but different configurations.
 We find that a network with the same configuration shows dynamics convergent to the same attractor when it is simulated from different initial conditions, while those with the same parameter values but different configurations show various dynamics.
-In a recent unpublished study \cite{Stern2016}, such individuality among networks with different configurations has been attributed to outlier eigenvalues of the synaptic weight matrices.
-We also confirm this by examining the eigenvalue spectra of connectivity matrices (Appendix \ref{appendix:eigenvalues_of_weight_matrices}).
-The outlier eigenvalues in the synaptic weight matrices indicate that the model with non-zero-sum synaptic weights has a strong configuration dependence at the level of its dynamical equation.
+Such individuality among networks with different configurations was expected from the outlier eigenvalues of the synaptic weight matrices \cite{PhysRevLett.97.188104, Tao2013, Stern2016}, which we also confirm numerically [Appendix \ref{appendix:eigenvalues_of_weight_matrices}].
+The outlier eigenvalues in the synaptic weight matrices indicate that the untuned model has a strong configuration dependence at the level of its dynamical equation.

 Despite this obvious configuration dependence, our mean-field equations reproduce activities similar to those of the directly simulated networks.
-We therefore expect the MFT to give us further insights into the configuration-dependent dynamics, and examine this point below.
+We therefore expect the MFT to give us further insights into the configuration-dependent dynamics, and we examine this point below.